zikalino/lang4iot/README.md

 (1) Provide a template of using ESP IDF test framework with Linux and QEMU.

-(2) Study and define common API for IOT
+(2) Study and define common API for IoT

 (3) Performance comparison between various language implementations, WASM and non-WASM runtimes

+(4) Swagger-like API definition

 ## Future Goals